davidcallen/example-of-packer-and-ansible-with-virtualbox/README.md

   floppy_label              = "cidata"
 ```

-The cloud-init files are created via the packer HCL :
+The cloud-init files are created via the packer HC, as below :

 ```hcl
 locals {